 Agreement ("TLUA") with the NDDB for the construction and operation of the ASR.
-The Company is also finalizing negotiations for a Road Benefit Agreement ("RBA") with the LKFN.
+The Company is also in the process of finalizing the Road Benefit Agreement ("RBA") with the LKFN.

 As part of the EA Report engagement, the NDDB and LKFN entered into an agreement with the Company which provides for the negotiation of an Environmental Management Agreement ("EMA").
 The EMA is intended to be a formal mechanism to provide for Indigenous participation in environmental management, and to ensure that the mitigative measures and environmental protection commitments in the EA Report are appropriately implemented.
-It will also involve Dene participation in the environmental management of the road, a cornerstone of which is a Dene-led independent monitoring program.
-This agreement will also provide for Dene communities' review, participation and oversight of environmental monitoring of the ASR during permitting, design, construction, operation and closure phases, and the implementation of the mitigation measures contained in the EA Report.